UK OurEcho Challenge Checklist & Winning Tips

 Want to know exactly how submissions will be scored?
 Take a look at the scoring rubric to help guide your OurEcho Challenge entry.

-Use this checklist to ensure that teams are prepared to submit a qualified and complete entry.
+2023-24 US OurEcho Challenge: Use this checklist to ensure that teams are prepared to submit a qualified and complete OurEcho Challenge entry.
 Discover helpful hints on ways to develop an entry that is clearly communicated and aligns with the scoring rubric.

 OurEcho Challenge Lesson Plan

-For educators looking to teach biodiversity to their students.
-Lead students from the basics of biodiversity to building solutions to foster and protect this element of our world.
+For anyone looking to teach and learn more about biodiversity.
+This resource includes the basics of biodiversity to building solutions to foster and protect this element of our world.

 OurEcho Challenge Guide